Carnal Madness

-Carnal Madness (also known as Delinquent School Girls, Sizzlers, The Delinquents, Love Maniacs, Scrubbers 2) is a 1975 exploitation film directed by Gregory Corarito and starring Stephen Stucker, Bob Minor, and Michael Pataki as three escaped mental patients wreaking havoc in a female detention center.
+Carnal Madness (also known as Delinquent School Girls) is a 1975 exploitation film directed by Gregory Corarito and starring Stephen Stucker, Bob Minor, and Michael Pataki as three escaped mental patients wreaking havoc in a female detention center.

 Plot

 Stucker, Minor and Pataki are cast as a gay fashion designer, a horny soul brother (catchphrase - "This is the best-lookin' piece I've seen in a long time!") and an incompetent impressionist, respectively.
 The three escape their mental asylum and sexually assault their way into a girls' school.
 Their broad, knockabout performances attempt to keep the film's content amusing rather than disturbing.
 The entire female cast consists of softcore porn models (mostly drawn from men's magazines of the era) who don skimpy karate costumes and violently turn the tables on their tormentors.